 Unfortunately, the popularity of June weddings often leads to wedding-centric services increasing their service prices during the busy month.
 Due to this, if you are on a tight budget you may want to consider rescheduling your wedding to be during the off-season.
 However, if you are set on a June date, scheduling on days of the week can help you avoid premium fees from venues and rental services.
 Researching which companies raise their prices during the busy summer months can help you avoid having to pay unnecessarily large fees.

 Planning a wedding during the summer makes for a sort of double-edged sword when it comes to scheduling a ceremony date.
 While you do gain the benefit of scheduling during the most common time for vacation, you also may end up needing to schedule around those vacations in order for every important person to attend the ceremony.
 If you have additional family members or close friends who are getting married, this can become even more stressful.

 To avoid costly and frustrating re-scheduling, always make sure to ask people their schedules far in advance.
-Making guests aware of your intended date months before the fact can help them avoid scheduling a vacation, wedding or other important event that will compete with your wedding.
+Making guests aware of your intended date months before the fact can help them avoid scheduling a vacation, wedding, or other important events that will compete with your wedding.
 Additionally, if your guests still end up planning something after you have informed them, you can avoid being the guilty party.

 4. What is the Temperature like Where Your Ceremony is Taking Place?

 Weddings ceremonies can become rather lengthy depending on the traditions or religion of the marrying couple.
 One of the most sure-fire ways to distract from the joy of the wedding is to book a location that will have guests burning up during the ceremony.
 Making sure your location will be comfortable for both the couple and the guests during the ceremony is of utmost importance in planning a successful wedding.
 If you live in a state prone to extreme summer temperatures (such as Texas), you may want to consider booking a location where the ceremony takes place inside, or at least under a shade tent.